ph2139a/Summative_1/README.md

 &nbsp;

 ## 7. **Use GitHub to add features gradually**

 As development progressed it became clear that it would not be possible to produce a web application that implemented the MVP code in full within the available time.
 The code is complex and requires a series of pip installs that are both time-consuming and likely to cause issues on local machines.
 For this reason development time was split across two .ipynb files:

 -   Summative_1_Object_Detection_Patching_YOLO - the MVP code discussed in sections 5 and 6 above.
 The code implements an adversarial patching attack on a You Only Look Once (YOLO) Pytorch model.
 -   Summative_1_Streamlit_Front_End - code for the generation of a web application that provides a functional prototype of the product design that appears in section 2 above.

 Github was used to manage changes to these scripts.
-Branches were created for feature, fix and chore-type changes as suggested by Frackson (2023); these were updated until the feature worked as desired and then merged into main.
+Branches were created for feature, fix and chore-type changes as suggested by Frackson (2023).
+These were updated until features worked as required and then merged into main.

 ![Gitlab Commit](images/gitlab_commit.png)